 Activated charcoal can remove stains from your teeth.
 But it is abrasive and can damage tooth enamel if its used on a daily basis, says Mia Stern, wellness coach and owner of Organically Thin.
 It’s recommended that you mix a pinch of activated charcoal powder with your toothpaste and then brush your teeth with it weekly.
 Let sit on your teeth for three minutes before rinsing well.
 Homnan activated charcoal powder ($8) and Fine Vine All Natural Teeth Whitening Powder ($20) are both great choices.

 Just as activated charcoal works at filtering water, it’s also fabulous for drawing impurities out of the skin, which makes for a great facial mask.
 Stern says it has an amazing ability to absorb chemicals, poisons, toxins, and even bacteria..
 Boscia Luminizing Black Mask ($28) is a great choice.

 In the medical community, activated charcoal is regularly used as an alternative to stomach pumping to treat oral poisoning.
 The reason why it works is because it’s not digested, so it binds to the poison in the stomach and is excreted from the system without hurting the body.
 A study published in the 1986 edition of Human Toxicology talks about its use in reducing blood alcohol levels in dogs.

 6. Cleans the air.

 Activated charcoal has been shown to remove impurities from the air, making it an effective air purifier.
 It’s most beneficial at removing odors from your home so it’s best to place air purifiers in places where odors need to be neutralized.
-Try the Large Bamboo Charcoal Air Purifier Bag ($18), the Opul Activated Charcoal Odor Absorber ($11), or Barcoal Bamboo Charcoal Air Purifying Bags.
+Try the Large Bamboo Charcoal Air Purifier Bag ($18), or the Opul Activated Charcoal Odor Absorber ($11).

 Inconclusive Health Benefits